-Before getting a 5-year CD, consider the pros and cons to see if it’s the right fit for you.
+Before getting a five-year CD, consider the pros and cons to see if it’s a right fit for you.

 - Limited liquidity.
-This can be a benefit to those with extra cash who might be tempted to spend that savings.
-Using a CD can help keep your savings intact.
-Just make sure the deposit amount is money that you won’t need for at least five years (or the term you choose for your CD).
-It’s also important to understand the early withdrawal penalty that you’d incur if you did need to withdraw that money sooner.
+CDs don’t provide immediate access to your funds (unlike savings accounts), which could benefit those who may be tempted to otherwise spend their money.
+A CD can help keep your savings intact.
+Just be sure you won’t need the money before the CD matures.
+It’s also important to understand the early withdrawal penalty that you’d incur if you needed to withdraw your funds sooner.

 - Safety.
 CDs from FDIC-insured banks and credit unions are backed by the full faith and credit of the U.S. government up to $250,000.

 - High returns.
-Banks generally provide a higher APY than you could find in a traditional savings account or in a CD with a shorter maturity.
+Banks generally provide a higher APY with a five-year CD than you could find in a traditional savings account or in a CD with a shorter maturity.

 - Wide selection.
 You can choose from thousands of banks and credit unions to find a CD with the interest rate, maturity date (term) and minimum deposit amount that fit your needs.

 - Fixed, predictable returns.
 Once you put your money in a CD, you’re guaranteed a set return at a specified date, which can help you plan your financial goals.